denten-courses/masters-seminar/2024-fall/README.md

 ### Week 2

 - "[Art as Device][29]" (~1917) by Viktor Shklovsky
-- "The Purpose of Fiction" and "The Structure of the Short-story" in [*Materials and Methods of Fiction*][24] (1908) by Clayton Meeker Hamilton.
+- "Introduction" by Brander Mathews, "The Nature of Narrative," "Plot" and "The Structure of the Short-story" in [*Materials and Methods of Fiction*][24] (1908) by Clayton Hamilton.
 - Introduction and Chapter I: Tragic Situations in [*The Evolution of Technic in Elizabethan Tragedy*][34] (1914) by Harriott Ely Fansler.